rust-community/content-o-tron/README.md

 ### What Rust is?

 Rust is an open source systems programming language, which is designed for writing highly reliable and fast system software in a simple way.
 Rust is focused on three goals: safety, speed, and concurrency.
 This means it prevents programs from crashing, runs blazingly fast, and ensures that all threads behave properly.
+You can read more about [Rust here](https://www.rust-lang.org/).

 ### What type of blog posts are we talking about?